chainception/chainception.github.io/index.md

 permalink: /
 ---

-> Hello—I’m a research and investment analyst with a passion for data science, deeply curious about blockchain’s evolving landscape.
+> Hello-I’m a research and investment analyst with a passion for data science, deeply curious about blockchain’s evolving landscape.
 These writings are my personal explorations, aiming to unpack blockchain’s boundless promise through first-principles analysis and quantitative rigor.

 Welcome — Discover my theses, research, analysis, and insights below:

 - **Thematic Research**